Avoiding the Retirement Tax Trap

 • Rates (recently increased):

-• 18% within basic band;
+• 18% within the basic rate band;

 • That tightening increases the potential value that can be gained from annual CGT harvesting and ‘bed & ISA’ tactics.